IIT-EnergySystemModels/openTEPES/doc/md/OutputResults.md

 The model also plots some additional plots.

-All the results of the case are saved in **DuckDB** database.
-By default, this option is not used but you can easily activate it writing pIndDumpRawResults = 1 in lines 324 and 342 of openTEPES.py module.
+All the results of the case are saved in a **DuckDB** database.
+By default, this option is not used, but you can easily activate it by writing pIndDumpRawResults = 1 in lines 324 and 342 of openTEPES.py module.

 The CSV output files used for outputting the results are briefly described in the following items.